Welcoming your baby can be such an exciting time. But when you have a fear of giving birth it can also be a huge source of stress.

 The second most common fear is how much pain you can expect to feel during labor.

-Your doula can help you navigate the medical and non-medical pain relief options available to you during labor.
+Your Tucson Doula can help you navigate the medical and non-medical pain relief options available to you during labor.

 If you don’t have a doula, take a quality childbirth education class.
 A good class will help you learn more about the medical and non-medical comfort measures available to you.
 Which is an excellent way to combat fear as your near your big day!